microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 1 - Web App Conversion/User Story 2 - Add Item through Web Form.md

             file.write(todo + "\n")
 ```

-You should notice the swiggly, yellow line in the previous step should have disappeared as this function has now been defined.
+The squiggly, yellow line in the previous step should have disappeared as this function has now been defined.

 <br/>